Candidates

 Installing MicroPython firmware is the first step in setting up your development environment.
 The firmware can be found on the specific board’s download page, where you’ll typically find stable builds recommended for beginners.
 Following these guidelines ensures a smoother installation process and minimizes potential issues.

 In case of any problems, troubleshooting steps may involve checking serial port connections and ensuring the microcontroller enters the bootloader mode correctly.
+Upon boot, the microcontroller will execute the boot.py script if present, initializing the system.
 Adhering to best practices during the installation process can help you avoid common pitfalls and get your MicroPython environment booted and running efficiently.

 Advantages of Using MicroPython